The Berth Allocation Problem with Channel Restrictions - Datasets

 There are then a further n columns with headers r(j), defining the release times of each ship.

 For ChSP problems, there are a final n colums with headers b(j), defining the berth to be visited by each ship.
+ChSP problems with fixed berth sequencing enforced have an additional n columns with headers toa(j), indicating the order in which ship j sits within its berth sequence.
 For BAP-CR problems, these columnns are not present, but replaced by n*m columns (m = number of berths) with headers p(j).(b) defining the berth processing time of ship j if allocated to berth b.

 Solution Data Format: